 Mistake #4: Not Considering the Impact on Home Value

 Installing a basement waterproofing system can have a significant impact on your home’s value.
-A properly installed and effective waterproofing system can increase your home’s value by preventing water damage and creating a more functional and livable space.
+A properly installed and effective waterproofing system can increase your home value by preventing water damage and creating a more functional and livable space.
+There are many benefits of finishing your basement as well, so it goes hand-in hand to put a waterproofing system in place at the same time.
 On the other hand, a poorly installed or ineffective system can decrease your home’s value and make it more challenging to sell.

 When selecting a waterproofing system, it’s important to consider the impact on your home’s value.
 Choose a system that is effective and durable while also being aesthetically pleasing and adding value to your home.